zgyant/OpenBlogger/README.md

  How to Run:

  Just download the source and upload into your server.
-After that edit the properties.ini file with your mysql settings.
+After that edit the properties.ini file with your mysql settings and please change the homepage too.
  Goto: {yourwebsite}/OpenBlogger and finish the setup.
  After that goto {yourwebsite}/OpenBlogger/config/adminPortal.php and login using your username and password.